How to Visit Nain Iran: history in the desert

 Nain carpets now have a good reputation, because of their good quality and unique oriental designs.

-Things to do near Nain
+The best things to do near Nain Iran

 Nain is very close to the desert and Varzaneh is the best desert getaway close to Nain (and Isfahan).
 If you are looking for solitude and sand dunes, Varzaneh is the place to go.
 Also, culturally it is an interesting place to visit.
 Rather than wearing a black chador, women in Varzaneh traditionally wear a white chador.